EcoDynIZW/d6/README.md

 #### Use A Custom Root Directory

-You don’t need to change the working directory first you can also specify a path to a custom root folder in which the new project folder is created:
+You don’t need to change the working directory first—you can also specify a path to a custom root folder in which the new project folder is created: